 Welcome to the web pages of the Master in Finance!
 We offer a two-year program that blends finance and mathematics.
 It is quantitative but practical.
 It covers classic concepts and topics but also current ones such as machine learning or climate risk.

 Ulm is a great place to live and to study.
-According to a ranking by Times Higher Education that is based on research and teaching excellence, Ulm is ranked 16 worldwide among all universities founded in the Golden Age of Higher Education, an era between 1945 and 1967 that is characterized by rapid university expansion.
+According to a ranking by Times Higher Education, which is based on research and teaching excellence, Ulm university is ranked 16 worldwide among all universities founded in the Golden Age of Higher Education, an era between 1945 and 1967 that is characterized by rapid university expansion.
 In a broader perspective, Ulm University improved by another 8 ranks and is now ranked 141 worldwide among all universities regardless of their age, according to another analysis by Times Higher Education.

 Start: winter semester